About Me

 Welcome!
 I am a Ph.D. candidate in Economics at the University of Calgary, with a research focus on international trade, energy and environmental economics.
-I also serve as a Research Fellow at the Smart Prosperity Institute, where I lead a $30,000 research grant-funded project examining the productivity effects of energy efficiency in Canada.
+I also serve as a Research Partner at the Smart Prosperity Institute, where I lead a $30,000 research grant-funded project examining the productivity effects of energy efficiency in Canada.
 My broader interests include applied econometrics, trade policy, and high-resolution air pollution modeling using InMAP.
 My work has been published in The World Economy and presented at major international conferences.
 I am in 2025-2026 Job Market.

 Download CV

-The Role of Energy Efficiency in Productivity: Evidence from Canada
+The Role of Energy Efficiency in Productivity: Evidence from Canada (JOB MARKET PAPER)

 Revisiting Trade and Income in the New Era of Globalization: Distance, Big Boats, and Natural Barriers to Trade